Setting up pages

 Parent unit or approved partner Url

 This allows site visitors to click to a parent unit’s homepage.
 To use this feature, insert your parent unit's URL in this area.
-If nothing inserted, the website name is not clickable.
+If nothing is inserted, the parent unit name is not clickable.
 This is inherited throughout child pages.

 Examples with images below: Center for Midwifery, second line College of Nursing; Accounting Services, second line Finance Office.